maxbader/EasyBankCVS/README.md

 The code was generated using the LLM ChatGPT with the following prompt:
 ```
 I would like to read a csv file with a header row encoded in  utf-8 and generate a new file.
+I would like to read a csv file with a header row encoded in  utf-8 and generate a new file.
 The input file name and the output filename are arguments to the script.
 The script should extract then some information from the column description.

-1. IBAN and company
+1. BIC , IBAN and company
-   The IBAN is found in the string of the column called description.
+   The BIC and IBAN is found in the string of the column called description but the BIC can be empty.
+   A valid BIC is either 8 or 11 characters long and starts after a pipe character composed of letters and digits.
    If there is more than one IBAN in the string, the last appearance should be used.
    The company name can be found after the IBAN if there is a space or pipe character, and it ends with the entry or another pipe character.
-   The IBAN and company can be emtpy
+   The BIC and company can be emtpy

 There are some bank IBANs as an example.
 LU89751000135102200E